Variational-toolbox-based separability detection of multiqubit states: Mixed state separability detection with adaptive optimization

 Here, all PQCs in $\mathcal{P}_2$ are used to generate a parameterized mixed state defined in Eq.(\ref{IV:eq5}).
-The number of parameters of Algorithm 2 is $\mathcal{O}(Sn^2)$.
-Fig.~\ref{Fig2} shows the schematic illustration of both adaptive algorithms.
+The number of parameters of Algorithm 2 is $O(Sn^2)$.
+Figure~\ref{Fig2} shows the schematic illustration of both adaptive algorithms.

 The mixed parameterized quantum states in both algorithms are constructed as a linear combination of parameterized pure states.
 Without loss of generality, we denote both states as a general form, $\sigma(\boldsymbol{q},\boldsymbol{\theta})=\sum_{l=1}^{n_l}q_l\sigma_l=\sum_{l=1}^{n_l}q_l\mathcal{U}_l(\theta_l)|0^{\otimes n}\rangle\langle0^{\otimes n}|\mathcal{U}_l^{\dag}(\theta_l)$, where $\mathcal{U}_l(\boldsymbol{\theta})$ are PQCs and $|0^{\otimes n}\rangle$ is the initial state.
 In real quantum devices, we only require to apply each unitary $\mathcal{U}_l(\theta_l)$ on $|0^{\otimes n}\rangle$ to generate the pure state $\sigma_l=\mathcal{U}_l(\theta_l)|0^{\otimes n}\rangle\langle0^{\otimes n}|\mathcal{U}_l^{\dag}(\theta_l)$.
 Together with classical parameters $\{q_l\}$, we prepare the ensemble $\{q_l,\sigma_l\}$.
-This strategy is feasible for NISQ devices since the unitaries $\mathcal{U}_l(\theta_l)$ belong to the pools $\mathcal{P}_1$, $\mathcal{P}_2$ and thus are efficiently applicable for NISQ devices.
+This strategy is feasible for NISQ devices since the unitaries $\mathcal{U}_l(\theta_l)$ belong to the pools $\mathcal{P}_1$, $\mathcal{P}_2$, and thus are efficiently applicable for NISQ devices.
 Note that this strategy has been used to compile mixed states~\cite{ezzell2023quantum}.